 CLI Commands

-Courier ships three Spark commands.
-They're designed to run via cron — each one is stateless, processes a bounded batch, and logs its results.
+Courier's automation commands are designed to run via cron — each one is stateless, processes a bounded batch, and logs its results.

 courier:send-campaign